hirusha-adi/GifGang/PRIVACY-POLICY.md

 3. The default logger is also turned off to increase the privacy of the users

+# Torrents

+I do not own any torrent that is available in GifGang.
+All of these torrents were manually selected from `rarbg`.
+For any copyright issue, please contact me and i will take care of it immediatly

 # For any issues, make sure to contact me

 and quick actions will be done to resolve these issues